Hans Laurits Olsen Hammerstad

 Hans Laurits Olsen Hammerstad (6 August 1840 – 15 May 1877) was a Norwegian politician.

 He was elected to the Norwegian Parliament in 1877, representing the constituency of Kristians Amt.
 He only served one term.

-He was also involved in local politics, and was the mayor of Østre Toten from 1876 to 1877.
+He was also involved in local politics, and was the mayor of Østre Toten Municipality from 1876 to 1877.
 He was succeeded by Martin Adolf Andersen.